Pine Hall Brick paved way to 100th anniversary

-Pine Hall Brick employees and retirees, as well as local and state leaders, gathered beneath tents outside the plant on Lindsay Bridge Road to celebrate with speeches, the opening of a time capsule and an announcement of $50 and $100 bonuses for workers on Aug.
-5.
+Pine Hall Brick employees and retirees, as well as local and state leaders, gathered beneath tents outside the plant on Lindsay Bridge Road to celebrate with speeches, the opening of a time capsule and an announcement of $50 and $100 bonuses for workers.

 Its founder was Flake Steele, son of J.C.
 Steele, a patented brick maker and founder of J.C.
 Steele & Sons, a company that manufactured extrusion and brick-making equipment, beginning in 1889 in the county.